 Open access funding

-Open access has become a viable way of publishing and has gained tremendous support from authors, who appreciate the increased visibility of their work, as well as academic institutions and funders, who value the societal impact of freely available research.
+Open access is supported by authors, who appreciate the increased visibility of their work, as well as academic institutions and funders, which value the societal impact of freely available research.

 Open access policies and mandates

-More than 50 funders as well as over 180 institutions and universities worldwide have introduced an open access policy or mandate that recommends or even requires their researchers to make their work freely available, either via green or gold open access.
+More than 80 funders as well as over 600 institutions and universities worldwide have introduced an open access policy or mandate that advises or even requires their researchers to make their work freely available, either via green or gold open access.
+For detailed information about specific mandates, including the National Institutes of Health (NIH) or Research Councils UK (RCUK), please visit our Authors’ Rights page.